sjlee2016/trip-planner/README.md

 A trip with a group of people can be sometimes very stressful, because people want different things.
 Some people might want to go see the beautiful scenery of near beaches while some may want to go visit local night markets.
 Even worse,some may not even know exactly what they want to see in a foreign place.
 In order to make this process easier, the platform implements recommendation system, ranking system(through likes).

 ## Solution
-This system will multiple pages, with different services
+This website will be built as a SPA, with different services
 - User Information Services : users can display their status, profile picture and etc
 - Friend services
 : users can send and accept friend requests.
 - Group management : users can create a group by inviting their friends.
 The group will share the same calendar.
 The group will include one admin user.
 - Trip Planner Service :  Uses trip-advisor APIs to make suggestions based on where the group wants to travel.
 Users can create new plans for the trip.
+Data structure for a plan for trip to Seoul, Korea
   ```
-  Example of a plan for trip to Seoul, Korea stored in database
   plan {
   "user" : "sjlee2016",
   "date" : "2019-4-19",